Welcome to The Climbing Dictionary !!!

 Knotted cord

-Piece of cord with a knot tied into the end that is used for protection (pretty much like a nut).
-The traditional method of protecting climbs, and still used in the Elbsandsteingebirge in Eastern Germany.
+Piece of cord with a knot tied into the end that is used for protection (pretty much like

 (d) Knotenschlinge, (f) Corde nouée, (i) Cordino annodato